Priscillianism: Writings and rediscovery

-Some writings by Priscillian were accounted Orthodox and were not burned.
+Some writings by Priscillian were accounted orthodox and were not burned.
 For instance, he divided the Pauline epistles (including the Epistle to the Hebrews) into a series of texts based on their theological points and wrote an introduction to each section.
 These "canons" survived in a form edited by Peregrinus.
 They contain a strong call to a life of personal piety and asceticism, including celibacy and abstinence from meat and wine.
 The charismatic gifts of all believers are equally affirmed.
 Study of scripture is urged.
 Priscillian placed considerable weight on the deuterocanonical books of the Bible, not as being inspired but as helpful in discerning truth and error; however, several of the books were considered to be genuine and inspired.

-It was long thought that all the writings of Priscillian himself had perished, but in 1885, Georg Schepss discovered at the University of Würzburg eleven genuine tracts, published as Priscilliani quae supersunt.
-Edited by Georg Schepss.
-(Corpus scriptorum ecclesiasticorum latinorum, 18.)
-Vienna, 1889.
+It was long thought that all the writings of Priscillian himself had perished, but in 1885, Georg Schepss (1852–1897) discovered at the University of Würzburg eleven genuine tracts, published as Priscilliani quae supersunt [What remains of Priscillian], edited by Georg Schepss (Corpus scriptorum ecclesiasticorum latinorum, 18), Vienna, 1889.
 Though they bear Priscillian's name, four describing Priscillian's trial appear to have been written by a close follower.

 According to Raymond Brown's Epistle of John, the source of the Comma Johanneum appears to be the Latin book Liber Apologeticus by Priscillian.